 Creating content for your website is important.
 It allows you to compete with competitors within search engines.
 Content could take on a variety of forms including a blog, videos or images.
 Many businesses struggle to create regular content and to keep a steady flow being produced.
-In this blog we take a look at issues businesses face when creating content.
+In this blog, we take a look at issues businesses face when creating content.

 Many small businesses with smaller budgets struggle to create content as they chase perfection.
-They may want blogs written in a particular way and have well designed images.
+They may want blogs written in a particular way and have well-designed images.
 This causes the business to want to try to run before they can walk, as they simply don’t have the resources to be perfect.

 Larger businesses can hire expert writers, graphic designers and video production specialists.
 This allows a higher level of detail as they can put the time and effort into making it as perfect as possible.

-I’ve often worked with small businesses who wish to match the exact qualities of a larger business for a fraction of the price.
-If the business is lucky enough to be able to hire an in house marketer, they are likely to possess a range of skills to produce content.
+I’ve often worked with small businesses that wish to match the exact qualities of a larger business for a fraction of the price.
+If the business is lucky enough to be able to hire an in-house marketer, they are likely to possess a range of skills to produce content.
 This means they might not be as polished as professionals such as graphic designers or writers with a degree in English.
 But they are likely to be able to get the job as a whole done more effectively.

-Business minded people will want to see a return on investment, if you are paying x for marketing then you want to see a return greater than x.
+Business-minded people will want to see a return on investment, if you are paying x for marketing then you want to see a return greater than x.

 Websites (especially new ones) take time to rank and for marketing changes to gain traction.
-They might take over 6 months work before a steady flow of organic traffic starts to appear.
-Managers can often feel disappointed if nothing is happening, and can question marketers.
+They might take over 6 months of work before a steady flow of organic traffic starts to appear.
+Managers can often feel disappointed if nothing is happening and can question marketers.
 This leads to the discussion of the marketing strategy and if it is a worthwhile investment.

 Our advice: Be patient, changes take time to come into effect and your hard work and effort will not be wasted.